saandypp/Linear-and-Convolutional-Autoencoder/README.md

 # Linear-and-Convolutional-Autoencoder

-Linear autoencoder and convolutional autoencoder implemented using Keras library.<br><br>
+Linear autoencoder and convolutional autoencoder implemented with Keras library.<br><br>

 Autoencoders are mostly used for
 <ul>